enkidevs/curriculum/javascript/react/gotchas/if-else-statements-in-jsx-and-react.md

 ---
 ## Revision

-How would you write `if (condition) return 'x' else return 'y'` in JSX id assignment?
+How would you write `if (condition) return 'x' else return 'y'` using ternary expressions?

 ```jsx
 <div id=